 1 Introduction

 Studying the relative motion between the femur and tibia (osteokinematics) during knee joint movement is essential for understanding normal knee function, diagnosing pathological conditions, and improving prosthetic design [1–3].
-It also helps optimize surgical techniques for ligament reconstruction, developing rehabilitation protocols, and evaluating treatment outcomes [4–6] .
+It also helps to optimize surgical techniques for ligament reconstruction, developing rehabilitation protocols, and evaluating treatment outcomes [4–6] .
 Accurate assessment of osteokinematics aids in diagnosing and treating various knee disorders involving altered joint biomechanics, including ligament injuries which can lead to altered gait mechanics and cartilage degradation, post-traumatic osteoarthritis, and joint instability syndromes [7–9].
 These conditions often result from joint malalignment, increased joint laxity and altered congruency of articulating surfaces, which can all be better understood through detailed analysis of bone motion patterns [10–12].

 Dynamic MRI has emerged as a promising tool for studying in vivo knee motion [13].
 While several dynamic imaging techniques including real-time MRI [14,15], CINE MRI [16,17], and cine phase contrast MRI [18,19] can effectively visualize knee movement, extracting quantitative motion parameters from these scans presents significant challenges.
 Dynamic sequences necessarily trade off spatial resolution and image quality to achieve temporal resolution suitable for motion capture.
 For methods aiming to track bone motion across frames, one common approach is to use high-resolution static reference scans that must be manually segmented to create detailed bone models, which are then registered to the lower-resolution dynamic frames [18–20], though this adds complexity to the workflow and increases processing time.

 In this work, we present a semi-automated pipeline to measure the relative motion between the distal femur and proximal tibia in the sagittal plane from CINE MRI images acquired during controlled knee flexion and extension using a custom MRI-compatible knee motion and loading device.
-The primary objective is to reliably track the bone segments so that clinically relevant motion parameters can be derived.
+The primary objective is to reliably track the bone segments so that motion parameters can be derived.
 Our approach combines Canny edge detection [21] and connected-component labeling [22] with frame-to-frame transformation optimization to track the bone segments across frames, enabling quantification of their relative horizontal and vertical displacements.
 Unlike methods requiring 3D bone models, our technique operates directly on dynamic MRI data without the need for additional static scans, streamlining the analysis process.
 We also evaluate measurement precision and processing time by comparing our pipeline with manual segmentation approaches.
 Overall, this semi-automated method has the potential to serve as an efficient tool for analyzing relative bone motion from dynamic MRI data, with potential applications in both research and clinical settings.

 2. Material and Methods